Back to Developers

 Example format (always use your own from Copy Token—tokens are user-specific and expire in 1 hour):

-What to do with it: Put it in the Authorization: Bearer <your-token> header for MCP (POST /api/mcp), PostgREST, or any BuildStability API that uses JWT auth.
+What to do with it: Put it in the Authorization: Bearer <your-token> header for MCP (POST /api/mcp), the REST Data API, or any BuildStability API that uses JWT auth.

 Using the Token